Kids

 Read More

-Children with cerebral palsy already have a difficult time regulating their body temperature, and
+Children with scoliosis and Cerebral Palsy already have a difficult time regulating their body temperature, and

 cold weather can bring some negative symptoms.
 In most cases, the hypothalamus is often